openSUSE:Packaging Python

 Jump to: navigation, search

-The Packaging Python is a step by step introduction on how to build Python software packages for openSUSE and others using the openSUSE Build Service.
+The Packaging Python is a step-by-step introduction on how to build Python software packages for openSUSE and others using the openSUSE Build Service.

 The fast and automated way via py2pack and osc